Lizabeth Scott: Later years

 Scott made her final film appearance in her second comedy noir, Pulp (1972), alongside Michael Caine and Mickey Rooney in a nostalgic pastiche of noir cliches.
 The director and screenwriter, Mike Hodges, spent a long time coaxing Scott out of retirement to fly to Malta for the shooting.
 Scott said that while she enjoyed Malta, she was not pleased that most of her footage was cut out—eight scenes in all.
 Hodges for his part reported that Scott was challenging to work with while shooting and struggled with nerves.
 Despite disagreements among the cast, crew, and past critics, Pulp, as with the 1949 Too Late for Tears, is considered an artistic success by film historians.

 After that, Scott kept away from public view and declined most interview requests.
-From the 1970s on, she was engaged in real estate development and volunteer work for various charities, such as Project HOPEAP (Tuesday, July 20, 1976), "Pennsylvania People," The Indiana Gazette (Indiana, Pennsylvania), p.
-31 and the Ancient Arts Council of the Los Angeles County Museum of Art, where she was a major donor.
+From the 1970s on, she was engaged in real estate development and volunteer work for various charities, such as Project HOPE and the Ancient Arts Council of the Los Angeles County Museum of Art, where she was a major donor.

-Unlike her favorite actress, Greta Garbo, Scott's seclusion was not total.
+Unlike her favorite colleague, Greta Garbo, Scott's seclusion was not total.
 She continued to date within a close circle of old Hollywood insiders.
 "One of her best friends was the singer Michael Jackson, and on very rare occasions, she could be spotted on his arm."
 Nor did she forget Hal Wallis.
 She appeared on stage at an American Film Institute tribute to Wallis in 1987 and fondly recalled her time with him.
 In 2003, film historian Bernard F. Dick interviewed Scott for his biography of Wallis.
 The result was an entire chapter titled "Morning Star", in which the author observed Scott was still able to recite her opening monologue from The Skin of Our Teeth, which she had learned six decades earlier.

+In 2022, on her 100th birthday, boutique publisher Pelekinesis released "Lunch With Lizabeth," a memoir by filmmaker/author Todd Hughes detailing his obsession and subsequent twenty year friendship with Scott that began with a 1995 date at famed restaurant Musso & Frank Grill.